InAnYan/ilispy/README.md

 1. If it is a Symbol, then retrieve value from current environment by symbol.
 2. If it is a List, then evaluate List as S-expr.
+3. If it is a Quoted type, then return wrapped object.
-3. Otherwise, just return it.
+3. Otherwise, just return the value.

 The rules of evaluation of S-expr:

 1. Evaluate first element of the List.
 2. If the result is a macro, then expand macro and evaluate the expanded expression.
-3. Otherwise, evaluate the rest of the List and use it as arguments.
+3. Otherwise, evaluate the rest of the List
+4. If there is an error in any evaluation, then return only this value.
+5. If there is only one element in S-expr, then return it.
+(Because of this, there is no functions without arguments).
-2. Take the first element:
+6. Take the first element:
-	* If it's a Builtin, then call it with arguments.
+	* If it's a Builtin, then call it with the rest of list as arguments.
-	* If it's a Lambda, then call it with arguments.
+	* If it's a Lambda, then call it with the rest of list as arguments.
 	* Otherwise, return an error.

 # Macros
 I don't know how macros work in Lisp.
-Macros in Ilispy iare very simple: macros contain formal and actual arguments, like a lambda.
+Macros in Ilispy are very simple: macros contain formal and actual arguments, like a lambda.
 A macro tries to find symbol in its body, which equals to formal, and replaces it with actual.
 Look at the example:

 	(defmacro head! (lst) (head 'lst))
 	(head!
 (1 2 3)) -> (head '(1 2 3))